tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 #### Strengths

-- Masternodes help to sustain and take care of the ecosystem and can protect block chains from network attacks.
+- Masternodes help to sustain and take care of the ecosystem and can protect blockchains from network attacks.
 - Masternodes can perform decentralized governance of miners by having the power to reject or orphan blocks if required. ([[22]], [[30]])
 - Masternodes can support decentralized exchanges by overseeing transactions and offering fiat currency gateways.
 - Masternodes can be used to facilitate smart contracts such as instant transactions, anonymous transactions, and decentralized payment processor.
-- Masternodes can facilitate a decentralized marketplace such as the block chain equivalent of peer-run commerce sites such as eBay. [[22]]
+- Masternodes can facilitate a decentralized marketplace such as the blockchain equivalent of peer-run commerce sites such as eBay. [[22]]

 - Masternodes compensate for Proof of Work's limitations; they avoid mining centralization and consume less energy. [[22]]
 - Masternodes promise enhanced stability and network loyalty, as larger dividends and high initial investment costs make it less likely that operators will abandon their position in the network. [[22]]